ItokawaK/MoNaS/README.md

 Currently reference of MoNaS includes three species of mosquitos, *Aedes aegypti*, *Aedes albopictus* and *Culex quinquefasciatus*.
-Basically, MoNaS is designed to handle NGS data from targeted captured library (SureSelect, xGen probes for instance), but we are planning to let this tool to treat data from sanger sequence or RNA-seq.
+Basically, MoNaS is designed to handle NGS data from targeted captured library (SureSelect, xGen probes for instance), but we are planning to let this tool to treat data of Sanger sequence and RNA-seq.

 Manuals
 -------